maddieemihle/SQL-challenge/README.md

 ## Challenge

 ### Part 1: Data Modeling
 The CSV files given were inspected and then formatted in a physical schema text file.
 This was then used to sketch an Entity Relationship Diagram table using the took [QuickDBD](https://app.quickdatabasediagrams.com/#/).
+Like to schema here: [Employee ERD]( https://app.quickdatabasediagrams.com/#/d/ad16ga)

 All data was uploaded to pgAdmin to engineer into tables.

 ### Part 2: Data Engineering
 Using the provided information, a table schema was created for each of the six CSV files.
 Data types, Primary Keys, Foreign Keys, and other constraints were added.
 Next, after the tables were properly created, each CSV file was imported to the corresponding SQL table.